 Also shooting 76s on Thursday and putting themselves in a tough spot were Jason Day and Matt Fitzpatrick.

 How exactly do they determine the cutline at the PGA Championship.
 According to the tournament’s official guidelines:

 “Following the first 36 holes of play, the field of 156 players will be reduced to the low 70 scores and ties.
 Those players will advance to complete the final two rounds.”

 In other words, the cutline won’t be influenced by the play of first-round leader Bryson DeChambeau, who finished at four-under 66, or anyone else at the top of the leader board.
 The PGA of America does not use a 10-stroke rule to help determine who will be playing all 72 holes.

 As of 4 p.m. local time, Datagolf.com was projecting a 55.4 percent chance the cutline comes at five over, with a 44.6 percent chance its six over.
 Given the forecast, don’t be surprised if these numbers steer to the higher score by day’s end.

-This is the same "cut rule" as used at the Open Championship.
+The PGA of America’s “cut rule” is the same used at the Open Championship.
 The U.S. Open makes a cut at the low 60 players and ties.
-The Masters has a cut at the low 40 players and ties, or anyone within 10 strokes over the 36-hole leader.
+The Masters has a cut at the low 50 players and ties, bumping that number up and eliminating its 10-stroke rule in 2020.